coda/packs-sdk/docs/tutorials/get-started/cli.md

 Although it takes a little longer to get started, building Packs on your local machine has some advantages over the the web-based editor:

-- You can use your own code editing tools, such as [Visual Studio Code](https://code.visualstudio.com/).
+- You can use your own code editing tools, such as [Visual Studio Code][vs_code].
-- You can use your own version control system, such as [GitHub](https://github.com).
+- You can use your own version control system, such as [GitHub][github].
-- You can use popular JavaScript libraries[^1], such as those in [NPM](https://www.npmjs.com/).
+- You can use popular JavaScript libraries[^1], such as those in [NPM][npm].

 [^1]: Not all libraries available on NPM are compatible with the Pack SDK.
-See the [Using libraries](../../guides/development/libraries.md) guide for more information.
+See the [Using libraries][libraries] guide for more information.

 Local development is enabled through the `coda` command line tool (CLI).
 Keep reading to learn how to install the CLI and use it to build a Pack.

 ## Before you get started

-To create a Pack you will need a Coda account, with [Doc Maker access](https://help.coda.io/en/articles/3388781-members-and-roles) in your workspace.
-If you're new to Coda, [sign up](https://coda.io/signup) for a free account and you'll automatically be made a Doc Maker in your personal workspace.
+To create a Pack you will need a Coda account, with [Doc Maker access][hc_doc_maker] in your workspace.
+If you're new to Coda, [sign up][sign_up] for a free account and you'll automatically be made a Doc Maker in your personal workspace.

 Make sure you have `node` and `npm` available on your machine.
-These two tools often come bundled together, and more information on how to install them is available in the [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+These two tools often come bundled together, and more information on how to install them is available in the [npm docs][npm_install].

 The instructions below assume some familiarity with the terminal / command prompt.
 If you aren't used to using this interface consult the help material for your operating system.